delivervaluedaily/manifesto/README.md

 Following this one principle will result in adhering to many of the 12 principles - especially the ones that are important in your case.

-## But... what about anything that isn't _directly_ delivering value today?
+## But... what about anything that isn't delivering value _today_?

-You can do other tasks that don't directly result in value, but just not whole days at a time - at least _some_ time of each day your should deliver value.
+You can do other tasks that don't result in value today, but just not whole days at a time - at least _some_ time of each day your should deliver value by the end of the day.
 By following the principle you will balance delivering value today with investing for more value tomorrow.

-Do not refactor or address "tech debt" without a clear idea of how it leads to value.
+Do not refactor or address "tech debt" without a clear idea of how it will lead to value, and merge and release such changes as often as possible.
 And of course, if something repeatedly doesn't lead to value, you should consider not doing it.

 ## But... we work in two-week Sprints and I can't change that?